-Creating or Connecting to a Microsoft SQL Database Using Windows Authentication
+Creating or connecting to a Microsoft SQL database by using Windows authentication

-You create or connect to a database using the configuration wizard.
-To create or connect to a Microsoft SQL database using Windows authentication, you must select this option within the configuration wizard.
+You create or connect to a database by using the configuration wizard.
+To create or connect to a Microsoft SQL database by using Windows authentication, you must select this option within the configuration wizard.
 For details on using the configuration wizard, see the OMi Installation and Upgrade Guide.

-Part III: Deploying and Maintaining the Oracle Server Database
+Part III: Deploying and Maintaining the Oracle Server database

-Chapter 8: Oracle Server Deployment Overview
+Chapter 8: Oracle Server deployment overview